dart-lang/dart_style/README.md

 If you pass `-w`, it will instead overwrite your existing files with the formatted results.

-You may pass an `--line-length` option to control the width of the page that it wraps lines to fit within, but you're strongly encouraged to keep the default line length of 80 columns.
+You may pass a `--line-length` option to control the width of the page that it wraps lines to fit within, but you're strongly encouraged to keep the default line length of 80 columns.